NCAR/climate-primer-water/doc/ch6_downscaling.rst

 techniques that can capture complex, nonlinear relationships between variables.
-Resampling techniques include bootstrap resampling or Monte Carlo resampling methods that can be used to generate ensemble datasets that represent uncertainty in the downscaling process without relying on specific parametric assumptions
+Resampling techniques include bootstrap resampling or Monte Carlo resampling methods that can be used to generate ensemble datasets to represent uncertainty in the downscaling process without relying on specific parametric assumptions

 Non-parametric downscaling methods offer advantages in capturing complex